EagleGenomics-cookbooks/RepeatMasker/README.md

 ## Platform:

 * Centos 6.6
-* RHEL 6.6

 Notes
 =====
 This program uses the Dfam database.
-By default is downloads the lastest version but if you want to overided that change the default['RepeatMasker']['dfamUrl'] attribute, e.g. replace
+By default it downloads the lastest version but if you want to override that change the following:

+default['RepeatMasker']['dfamUrl'] attribute, e.g. replace

 `default['RepeatMasker']['dfamUrl'] = 'http://www.dfam.org/web_download/Release/Current_Release' + default['RepeatMasker']['filename']`